ravoluzen/Jurassic-Park-CLI-Quiz/README.md

 # Jurassic-Park-CLI-Quiz
- : A CLI based quiz to test your dinosaur knowledge, made with JavaScript.
+# Mark 2, level zero, neoG camp

- : Project for Mark 2 - NeoG Camp
+A CLI based quiz to test your dinosaur knowledge, made with JavaScript